Supporting Employees with Substance Use Disorder (SUD): A Guide for Employers

 How can employers support and retain employees with SUD?

-Fostering a culture in which SUD is recognized as a treatable health condition from which people can and do recover is the first step in creating an RRW.
-A key to developing this inclusive culture is to provide a seamless accommodation process that results in effective accommodations when needed.
+Fostering a culture in which SUD is recognized as a treatable health condition from which people can and do recover is the first step in creating a recovery-ready workplace.
+A key to developing this is to provide a seamless accommodation process that results in effective accommodations when needed.

 When exploring accommodations for employees with SUD, start by asking the employee for suggestions—employees are often the best resource for practical accommodation ideas.
 If the employee does not have ideas that work, the Job Accommodation Network (JAN) can help.
 JAN provides confidential technical assistance on workplace accommodations and related disability employment issues at no cost, which includes offering accommodation ideas for people with SUD.

 Another way to support employees with SUD is to provide workplace flexibility, such as telework and flexible scheduling, as a benefit of employment.
-When flexibility is built-in, employees with disabilities have less need to disclose personal medical information and request accommodations, making the workplace more inclusive.
+When flexibility is built-in, employees with disabilities have less need to disclose personal medical information and request accommodations.
 In addition to providing accommodations through a formal process, workplace flexibility is another way to help promote RRW policies.

 Mental health and workplace well-being should also be at the forefront of every employer’s planning.
-Through collaboration, employers can create supportive, inclusive, mental health-friendly workplaces for all workers, which can be especially helpful to employees with SUD.
-The Employer Assistance and Resource Network on Disability Inclusion (EARN) Mental Health Toolkit contains information and tools that can help.
+Through collaboration, employers can create mental health-friendly workplaces for all workers.
+The Employer Assistance and Resource Network on Disability (EARN) Mental Health Toolkit contains information and tools that can help.

 Finally, another way to support employees with SUD is to refer them to available organizational resources, especially when they are undergoing treatment.
-If you have internal resources such as an Employee Assistance Program (EAP) or Employee Resource Group (ERG), an employer can remind employees that these options are available.
+If you have internal resources such as an Employee Assistance Program (EAP), an employer can remind employees that these options are available.

 Do employees with SUD work successfully with accommodations?

 Meet Aisha.
 Aisha is a production worker for a manufacturing company.
-They went to their Human Resources Business Partner (HRBP) to request a schedule change for SUD-related treatment.
 Aisha asked for a transfer from the night shift to the day shift to attend counseling with her sponsor, who is only available in the evening.
-The HRBP worked with Aisha’s manager to change their shift and remove the mandatory overtime requirement on days when attending counseling.
+The Human Resources Business Partner worked with Aisha’s manager to change the shift and remove the mandatory overtime requirement on days when attending counseling.

 Meet Kiran.
-Kiran is a substance use counselor with a history of OUD and a mental health condition who approached their supervisor to request an accommodation.
-Kiran expressed that their disability is exacerbated during specific time periods, e.g., holidays, anniversaries of traumatic events, etc. After working with Kiran to develop their work schedule, the supervisor modified Kiran’s attendance agreement to give them leave during the times requested.
+Kiran is a substance use counselor with a history of OUD and a mental health condition who approached her supervisor to request an accommodation.
+Kiran expressed that her disability is exacerbated during specific time periods, e.g., holidays, anniversaries of traumatic events, etc. After working with Kiran to develop her work schedule, the supervisor modified Kiran’s attendance agreement to give her leave during the times requested.
 Kiran also has the flexibility to request unscheduled leave if needed.